An excuse to stay up late!

 $125/person.
 CNPA discounts available.

-We'll start with a classroom session at the Hampton Inn and Suites West Ashley.
+We'll start with a classroom session at the Comfort Suites.
 During this class, you'll see a Keynote presentation on Night Photography which will cover pinpoint star photography, how to photograph star trails, photographing the Milky Way, as well as photographing the moon, comets, satellites, and the International Space Station.
 I'll have examples and suggestions for light painting in the field.
 We'll spend some time going over the editing process for night photos too.

 The moon and other celestial wonders

 We’ll teach you about all the tools that night photographers use to give you the best chance of viewing the phases of the moon, meteor showers, planets and satellites.

 What you should know and what to bring/ this is an intermediate class.